 1151 Esquimalt Road

 YEAR BUILT - 1961

 SEATING CAPACITY - 1,500

 Archie Browning Sports Centre is the oldest arena on Vancouver Island.
-Originally known as the Esquimalt Sports Centre, it was built in 1961 with Grace Patrick, wife of Lester Patrick, on hand for the opening ceremony.
-In 1992, the Esquimalt Sports Centre became the Archie Browning Sports Centre.
-Archie Browning was a lacrosse star and prominent citizen of Esquimalt.
+Originally known as the Esquimalt Sports Centre, it opened in 1961 with Grace Patrick, wife of Lester Patrick, on hand for the inaugural ceremony.
+In 1992, it was renamed the Archie Browning Sports Centre in honour of Archie Browning, a lacrosse star and prominent citizen of Esquimalt.
 The arena is home to the Victoria Cougars of the Vancouver Island Junior Hockey League (VIJHL) and Eve’s of Destruction of the Premier Roller Derby League.